Khalid-Bo/Khalid-Bo/README.md

 - 👋 Hi, I’m @Khalid-Bo

 - 👨‍💻 About Me
-🚀 Mechatronics Engineer | Specializing in Embedded Systems, IoT, and Automotive Mechatronics 🌱 Passionate about developing innovative solutions in precision agriculture, smart systems, and automation.
+🚀 Mechatronics Engineer | Specializing in Embedded Systems, IoT, and Automotive Mechatronics.
+🌱 Passionate about developing innovative solutions in precision agriculture, smart systems, and automation.

 - 💻 Tech Stack: